RiperPro03/EasySave/docs/user-manual-1page.en.md

-# EasySave - User Manual (v1.0)
+# EasySave - User Manual (v3.0)

 ## 1. Overview

-EasySave is a command-line data backup software developed in C# / .NET.
+EasySave is a backup software developed in C# / .NET.
 It allows you to create and run backup jobs according to two backup types:

 - **Full backup**: copies all files
 - **Differential backup**: copies only files modified since the last full backup.

-The application is multilingual (French and English) and offers a simple, intuitive user interface.
+The application is multilingual (French and English) and provides a GUI (Avalonia) with a legacy CLI still available.

 ## 2. Prerequisites